oottppxx/enigma2/openatv6.0/plugins/heinz/README.md

-NOTE: The easiest way to use this plugin is by binding a key to it, to be able to invoke it directly from a live stream and/or
+NOTE: The easiest way to use this plugin is by **binding a key to it**, to be able to invoke it directly from a live stream and/or
 "ketchup" stream.

-When *invoked during a supported live stream*, settings can be changed from the EPG screen using the
+When **invoked during a supported live stream**, settings can be changed from the EPG screen using the